1aurend/golden-record-map/feedback.md

 - Animate viewbox transitions
 - Rotate map in each country view so country is vertical
 - Responsive viewbox sizes and centers
+- Function to convert colors in theme prop

 ## Sound